sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

 At a high level the following should be supported:

+Phase #1
 - Should be able to perform the role of Vxlan Tunnel End Point (VTEP)
-- VNET peering between customer VMs and Baremetal servers [VNET Requirements](https://github.com/lguohan/SAI/blob/vni/doc/SAI-Proposal-QinQ-VXLAN.md).
+- VNet peering between customer VMs and Baremetal servers [VNet Requirements](https://github.com/lguohan/SAI/blob/vni/doc/SAI-Proposal-QinQ-VXLAN.md).
-- Distributed Vxlan routing with Symmetric IRB model
+- Distributed Vxlan routing with Symmetric IRB model (RIOT)

-- Should be able to perform RIOT
+Phase #2
+- Integration with BGP EVPN and create VRF devices in linux kernel
 - Should support untagged or tagged traffic (Overlay layer 2 networks over layer 3 underlay)
 - Should be able to do HER for unicast traffic based on configured flood list
 - CLI commands to configure Vxlan

 ## 1.2 Orchagent requirements
-Vxlan orchagent:
+### Vxlan orchagent:
  - Should be able to create VRF/VLAN to VNI mapping and also monitor for peering configurations.
  - Should be able to create tunnels and encap/decap mappers.

-Route orchagent:
+### Route orchagent:
- - Should be able to handle routes within a VNET
+ - Should be able to handle routes within a VNet
- - Should be VNET/VRF aware
+ - Should be VNet/VRF aware

-FDB orchagent:
+### FDB orchagent:
  - Should be VTEP aware
  - Should support static configuration of FDB entries learnt on remote VTEP

-INTFs orchagent:
+### INTFs orchagent:
- - Should be VNET/VRF aware
+ - Should be VNet/VRF aware

 ## 1.3 CLI requirements
 - User should be able to get FDB learnt per VNI